 It is possible to manage our anger in constructive ways.
-I've recently come across an article which is a self-help guide to managing anger.
-It aims to help you recognise whether you may be experiencing anger problems; understand what anger is, what causes it & what keeps it going; & find ways to enable you to understand, manage or overcome your anger.
-I've found the article really interesting, easy to use & informative.
+I’ve recently come across an article which is a self-help guide to managing anger.
+It aims to help you recognise whether you may be experiencing anger problems; understand what anger is, what causes it and what keeps it going; and find ways to enable you to understand, manage or overcome your anger.
+I’ve found the article really interesting, easy to use and informative.
 Why not take a look?

 Feel free to email me your thoughts or experiences… email@example.com